Das Kranzbach: Escape the City

 As the first rays of sunlight sparkle onto the hilly meadow, humid from dew, groups can be seen dispersing from the house.
 Some to undertake a brisk Nordic-Walk, others; roll mats under arm to loosen up under the direction of the Yoga instructor and for those that would rather swim lengths, the 210m² outdoor pool is heated all year round.
 If you prefer to relax in comfort then breakfast is served until 1030, which means you can enjoy the comfort of the luxurious bed linen just that little bit longer.

 However, the temptation of the breakfast buffet is sure to stir even the deepest of sleepers.
 The superlative scent of the homemade breads will lure you to a spacious dining room with panoramic views of the impressive Karwendel and Wetterstein mountain ranges.
 The breathtaking scenery will give you time to consider whether you create a made to order omelette, with fresh herbs from the kitchen’s garden or treat yourself to a bowl of fruit and a basket of pastries.
-A must is to try the homemade honey produced in the meadow above the hotel.
+Best is to try the homemade honey produced in the meadow above the hotel.
 The bees have a limitless supply of wild flowers which blossom in the meadows; completely undisturbed by the pollution that settles around the cities.

 Prepared for the day, the adventurous can explore the valley on foot or bike, langlauf skis or snow shoes: season dependent.
 With numerous forest tracks linking hidden meadows, the opportunity for remote, undisturbed hikes are endless.
 For those that need to burn of that extra breakfast pastry, the mountain ridges are invitingly close, and offer striking views of the Zugspitze (2962m).
 Highly recommended is a hike up to the King’s House on Schachen, which can be reached within three hours from the hotel.
 This impressive lodge is perched high up on a plateau overlooking Garmisch.
 It was built for King Ludwig II, and was used for birthdays and celebrations.
 The extravagant interior is in stark contrast to the wooden exterior, which was modelled on a Swiss Chalet.